Michael L. Marin

-Michael L. Marin is an American vascular surgeon.
+Michael L. Marin (born 1956) is an American vascular surgeon.
 Together with Drs.
 Frank Veith, Juan C. Parodi and Claudio J. Schonholz, he was the first in the United States to perform minimally invasive aortic aneurysm surgery (stent-graft procedure).
-In 2004, he was the first doctor to implant an intravascular telemetric monitor -- a device that alerts to physicians any leakage in aortic stent-grafts.
+In 2004, he was the first doctor to implant an intravascular telemetric monitor—a device that alerts to physicians any leakage in aortic stent-grafts.